nsbno/trafficinfo-baseline-micronaut/docs/development.md

 Start the main class by right click on it, should start without any special configuration.

 ## Build
 Run `./gradlew assemble` and it will package the application into a runnable jar.
-Output is in build/libs/baseline.jar
+Output is in `build/libs/baseline.jar`

+### Code Linting
+Code linting is done with ktlint and a gradle plugin running the linting when building the code.
+There should be a commit hook checking the code on pre-commit so that you cant commit code that does not satisfy linting rules.
+When detecting lint errors, auto-format the code to match ktlint rules with `gradle ktlintFormat` command and all the code in the repo will be auto-formatted.

 ## Deploy
 Describe how this application is deployed in dev, test and production env.

 ## Release
-When building for release (CircleCI), supply a parameter version on the commandline as so: `./gradlew assemble -Dversion=<releaseversion or hash>`
+When building for release (CircleCI), supply a parameter version on the commandline as so:
+`./gradlew assemble -Dversion=<releaseversion or hash>`

 ## Branching
 Describe how the branching strategy is handled when developing this app.